prizle858/python_project2022/project documentation/programmingJourney.md

 - read the dataset from a CSV file (Characters.csv) and in the end save cleaned data
 - find a way to deal with missing values (remove, replace, rename)
 - group the dataset into meaningful units (gender, houses, blood status, eye colour, hair colours, loyalty)
-- plot distribution of individual variables (gender, blood status, eye colour, hair colours, loyalty) as pie plots
+- plot of distribution of individual variables (gender, blood status, eye colour, hair colours, loyalty) as pie plots